DKish17/Donald-Kish/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

 My name is Donald and I am interested in all things tech.
 I'm currently studying cloud engineering with Level Up In Tech.
 Throughout the program I will be posting my projects and in depth walkthroughs of how I completed them.
-You are welcome to connect with me on LinkedIn.
+My overall goal is to start a career in cloud engineering or cloud security.

 Find out more about me & feel free to connect with me here: